-Office Discipline Referrals (ODRs)

-Behavior "Looks Like" - provide a description with example(s)

-1. Disobedience/Insubordination

-2. Disruptive/Unruly Play

-3. Defiance of authority

-4.

-5.

-Repetitive staff managed misbehaviors More than misbehaviors in warrants an office referral.

-e.g., 3 2 half one hour period
+Office Discipline Referrals (ODRs) Behavior "Looks Like" - provide a description with example(s) Disobedience/Insubordination Rude, inappropriate actions and/or behavior that is perceived as a lack of respect for adults within the school.
+2. Disruptive/Unruly Play Lack of compliance to classroom/school rules and procedures.
+"I'm going to do what I want attitude".
+3. Defiance of authority Aggressive Aggressive behavior that endangers the safety of the student and other students.
+4. 5.
+Repetitive staff managed misbehaviors More than 2 misbehaviors in one dav warrants an office referral. e.g., 3 half hour 2 one period